-The Beta version of tyFlow is a free version of tyFlow released prior to tyFlow’s first official commercial release.
-It has no limitations and its purpose is to crowd-source the testing of tyFlow’s various features.
+The Beta version of tyFlow was a free version of tyFlow released prior to the first official tyFlow PRO release.
+It had no limitations and its purpose was to crowd-source the testing of tyFlow’s various features.
 The first public Beta version was released on April 1, 2019.

-The Beta version is free to use in both commercial and non-commercial projects.
-It has no limitations.
+The Beta version was free to use in both commercial and non-commercial projects.
+It had no limitations.

-The Beta version has no limitations.
+The Beta version had no limitations.
 You may continue to use it for free, forever.

 The old CUDA 10.2 DLLs (compatible with tyFlow BETA v0.16109 and below) can be downloaded here: https://www.tyflow.com/CUDA/_old_c10/tyFlow_CUDA.zip

 If you are wanting to revert due to a regression you’ve discovered in a more recent build, please also report the regression so it can be fixed in the future.